I didn’t set out to write the Top Sales Book of 2021, as you can see from the dedication printed in the front of Look Me In the Eye:

 Video is a very personal medium.
 No matter how many people are on your call or in your meeting, you are still only talking to one person.
 That is because each person is having their own individual experience and connection with you.
 When you are (or imagining you are) speaking to an individual, your focus is much tighter, your gaze more intimate, and your body language specific and less presentational.
 Conversely, when you talk to a group of people, your eye contact becomes more impersonal and less focused, and your movements are often larger and broader.
 Because your face takes up so much of their screen, your audience will feel the difference, even if it’s on a subconscious level.

 5. “Don’t assign in-person meaning to on-screen behavior.”

 People behave differently in front of a screen or a camera.
 They’re much more passive, for one, and two, they are less expressive.
 This results in a common blank expression I call “Resting Business Face.”
 Misinterpreting RBF or other on-screen behavior creates needless anxiety for sellers, and often leads to behavior that brings about their worst fears.
 Improving your understanding of virtual behavior is a must-have skill for 2022.

 These are just five of hundreds of takeaways in Look Me In the Eye.

 Mastering the video skills contained in its pages will not only help you improve your virtual relationships but improve the quality of your own virtual experience as well.
 And after all, don’t you deserve some fun too?

-If you are ready to tap into the power of building personal virtual relationships through the screen, I’ve laid the path out for you in my new book, Look Me In the Eye: Using Video to Build Relationships with Customers, Partners and Teams.
+If you are ready to tap into the power of building personal virtual relationships through the screen, I’ve laid the path out for you in my new book that won the Gold Medal Top Sales book of 2021, Look Me In the Eye: Using Video to Build Relationships with Customers, Partners and Teams.
 In it you’ll find all the steps and tactics you need to engage your audience.